The Jacksonville Shipyard Sirens

 And then he heard it.

-The next morning, the panel had warped.
-The boat delivery was delayed.
-Luis got a warning.
+In the morning, the panel had warped.
+The delivery was delayed; the boss gave Luis a warning.
+He didn’t argue.
+He simply stopped working nights.

 The Battle for Jacksonville’s Soul